Matching the Standard Model to Heavy-Quark Effective Theory and Nonrelativistic QCD: Lagrangian

-Both versions of $\mathcal{L}_{\psi\chi}$ are employed, the Lagrangian in \ref{eqn:L4pt2} is more convenient for matching, when one is studying the equal mass case with annihilation processes.
-On the other hand, \ref{eqn:L4pt} is preferable when considering a bound state calculation.
-We employ \ref{eqn:L4pt} for matching in the unequal mass case.
+Both bases of $\mathcal{L}_{\psi\chi}$ will be employed in this study for convenience.
+The Lagrangian in Eq.~(\ref{eqn:L4pt2}) is more convenient for matching with annihilation processes, while that in Eq.~(\ref{eqn:L4pt}) is advantageous for bound state calculations.